armandkaufmann/React-Good-Boilerplate/README.md

 ### `Getting Started`

 1. Clone the repository or download onto your machine
-2. Run npm -i / npm -install
+2. Run npm install
-3. Profit
+4. Profit